GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 # Tips and Tricks and Troubleshooting

-> In this section, we will go over some of advanced features as they pertain to specific areas of the using the app.
+> In this section we will go over some of advanced features as they pertain to specific areas of using an app.

 ## Custom Map Sources {#customMapSources}